aireilly/16sines/README.md

 # 16sines

 A simple FM sine synth with 16 independant but harmonically related sine waves, optionally controlled by 16n.
-Each sine wave is FM modulated with configurable carrier - modulator FM index per sine wave.
+Each sine wave is FM modulated with configurable carrier - modulator FM index.

 ## Installation